-The mains power cord for 115 VAC samplers is equipped with a NEMA 5-15P plug for standard North American outlets.
 Plug the mains power cord into the outlet.
 The sampler control panel will briefly show this start up display:

+ISCO ©©

+Sampler

+CVE-LS

-ISCO ^{©TM} Sampler QLS Ver.
-3.0 Rev. C86
+Ver.
+3.0 Rev. C91

-2.1.2: Hydrogen Sulfide Exposure
+2.1.2 Hydrogen Sulfide Exposure

-Although the copper tubing in Refrigerated Samplers QLS refrigeration units is coated to resist hydrogen sulfide (H2S) corrosion, the high concentrations of that gas present in some areas of a wastewater treatment facility can still create pin-hole leaks after as little as a year or two of exposure.
+Although the copper tubing in the refrigeration units is coated to resist hydrogen sulfide $(H_2S)$ corrosion, the $H_2S$ gas present in some areas of a wastewater treatment facility can still create pin-hole leaks after as little as a year or two of exposure.
 Therefore, you should select an installation location where the concentration of that gas is as low as possible.
-Because H2S is heavier than air, higher elevation locations are favored, as well as areas with adequate air circulation.
+Because $H_2S$ is heavier than air, higher elevation locations are favored, as well as areas with adequate air circulation.

-2.2: Sampling Line Connection
+2.2: Sampling LineConnection

-The wastewater inlet connection is a 1/2-inch FNPT fitting located in the back of the sampler on the upper right side.
-The sample line is 3/8" I.D x 5/8" O.D. clear PVC tubing.
-The intake tubing and strainer can be ordered from Teledyne ISCO.
+The wastewater inlet connection is a 1/2 inch FNPT fitting recessed into the left side of the upper shell (Dual Models have one on each side).
+The sampler inlet fitting is on the left side of the samplers.
+The sample line is 3/8" x 5/8" (I.D. x O.D.) or 1/2" and 3/4" clear PVC tubing which is connected to the 1/2" (stainless steel or plastic) right-angle barbed fitting.